GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 Test your published flows with Genesys Cloud public API calls.
 As a client, you can use curl or your preferred method to call an API.

-### Authentification
+### Authentication

 Authenticate your client and get a bearer token to call an API.
-For more information, please reffer to [Grant - Authorization Code](https://developer.genesys.cloud/authorization/platform-auth/use-authorization-code).
+For more information, please refer to [Grant - Authorization Code](https://developer.genesys.cloud/authorization/platform-auth/use-authorization-code).

 ### Obtain workflow id

-To be able to test, for each imported workflow you'll need it's unique ID.
+To be able to test, for each imported workflow you'll need its unique ID.
 Open published Workflow in Architect and locate Id in your browser address line as shown below:
 ![alt text](images/architect_workflow_id.png)

 ### Trigger workflow execution

 Every workflow execution could be triggered by [POST /api/v2/flows/executions](https://developer.genesys.cloud/routing/architect/#post-api-v2-flows-executions "Opens the POST /api/v2/flows/executions").
 Below you can find examples of correct requests bodies for each workflow.

-As a result of each request, you will recieve individual {flowExecutionId}, which will be used later.
+As a result of each request, you will receive an individual {flowExecutionId}, which will be used later.

 Example output:
 ```